pippinbarr/lets-play-ancient-greek-punishment-inversion-edition/process/to-do.md

 - ~~Should I have some kind of fancy "Pippin Barr" logo thing?~~
 - ~~Fix CSS to position the canvas in the centre of the screen at least~~

+## Release process

+- Make a press kit
+- Make sure the repo looks pretty
-- And I guess that's it?
-Launch next week?
-Send to press... today?
+- Send to press
+- Release (Tuesday?)

 ## Bugs